 I usually draw random shapes and pattern things and keep layering and adding dots and lines over and around them until my eyes say an upturned “mmm” and a soft “yes” emerges from somewhere.
 Sometimes creatures immerge and I’ll cut them out of the page and rehome them against some alternative background.
 Or just moosh it all together in one big crash of collage.

-I hope that you will find what is on this blog to be inspiring.
+I hope that you find this inspiring.
 If it isn’t, may it at least bring some sort of smile/grimace to your face or make your vocal chords gurgle and rumble with glee/disagreement.